BLACK SADDLE

 ITINERARY

 After lunch drive to Tajikistan East Pamir.
 You will cross the border of Kyrgyzstan Bordobo check point.
 After Kyrgyz check point 20 km drive up to Kyzyl Art pass 4,300m, exactly on the pass Tajik border control.
-After drive to amazing Kara kul lake, further drive to Murghab over Ak baytal pass 4,655m.
+After drive to amazing Kara Kul lake, further drive to Murghab over Ak baytal pass 4,655m.

-Views of the lands are amazing spectacular.
-Late evening arrive in Murghab.
+Late evening we arrive in Murghab.

 No riding.